Jaiharan/NodeMailer/README.md

 # To install this project
  1. Download or clone this repository.
  2. Provide ur valid Environment variables in .env file.
- 3. Open terminal, Type Node sendMail.js
+ 3. Open terminal,Run Node sendMail.js to execute
  4. Mail will be sent.

 # HAPPY CODING